 Swimmers will then be advised whether their entry has been successful, and will then receive further information regarding the meet.

 If at this stage, a swimmer decides not to attend the gala he/she will be requested to reimburse the club for lost entry fees.
 Ythan ASC is one of very few clubs that pay entry fees for its swimmers, and for this to continue, it is imperative the process for entering meets is not abused.
-The average entry fee is £4 – £5 per individual event and £6 per relay team.
+Depending on the level of the meet, the average entry fee is around £6 per individual event and £8 per relay team.
+For District and National meets, individual swims cost around £8-10.